NICHD leads several health education programs.

-Safe to Sleep® campaign seeks to educate parents and caregivers about the importance of placing healthy babies on their backs to sleep, for naps and at night, to reduce the risk of Sudden Infant Death Syndrome (SIDS).
-The campaign also describes other ways to reduce the risk of SIDS.
-The NICHD offers the
+Safe to Sleep® campaign seeks to educate parents and caregivers about the importance of placing babies on their backs to sleep for naps and at night to reduce the risk of Sudden Infant Death Syndrome (SIDS).
+The campaign also describes other ways to reduce the risk of SIDS and other sleep-related causes of infant death, such as suffocation.

 Media-Smart Youth: Eat, Think, and Be Active program is an interactive after-school education program for young people ages 11 to 13 that teaches them to analyze, evaluate, and create media messages-skills that can help them make smart, positive choices about nutrition and physical activity every day.